 As you have previously worked through the development process, we now want to utilize this skill to develop a goal in the area of Reimbursable School Meals.
 Having a SMART goal in place when you return to your program will help you focus on improving your SNP in the targeted area of this lesson.
-Now, use the questions for each characteristic to create your SMART goals in the area of Reimbursable School Meals.
+Now, use the questions for each characteristic to create your SMART goal using the SMART Goals for Reimbursable School Meals worksheet.